Sadeemhatem/Flights-Data-Exploratory-Analysis-King-Khalid-International-Airport-RUH-/README.md

-✈️ Flights Data Exploratory Analysis using PySpark – King Khalid International Airport (RUH) 📖 Overview
+Flights Data Exploratory Analysis using PySpark – King Khalid International Airport (RUH)

+Overview:
 This project performs a comprehensive exploratory data analysis (EDA) on flight operations through King Khalid International Airport (RUH) in Riyadh.
 Using PySpark, this analysis explores patterns, trends, and key metrics from flight data — such as airline performance, destinations, terminals, and flight statuses — to uncover operational insights and improve data-driven decision-making.

-🎯 Objectives
+Objectives

 Load and process large-scale flight data using PySpark.